 After WW1 and in the 1920s there was a great demand for gramophones as a source of entertainment and to satisfy the dance craze that was booming.
 Probably the most popular portable gramophone at that time was the HMV Model 101.
 This is a very good example from about 1926 and in a black case.
 It shows signs of use, but it has been well cared for over the period of over 90 years.

-The gramophone has been fully serviced and a new carry handle has been fitted, together with a new mainspring that should keep it working for another 100 years!
-It works very well with a good No.4 sound-box that is free from damage due to “pot-metal” decay.
+The gramophone has been fully serviced and a new carry handle has been fitted, It works very well with a good No.4 sound-box that is free from damage due to “pot-metal” decay.

 The gramophone comes with 100 needles and a small selection of 78s if required.
 Delivery with DPD (Next day) £30 and with Hermes £15.